 If you have acrylic/plexiglass prints, or artwork covered with plexiglass, then you might want to get this spray.

 Plexiglass is lighter and safer at home than glass.
 For this reason, Art House SF prefers framing our paper artwork with glare-free museum-quality plexiglass.
 However, plexiglass is less scratch-resistant than regular glass.
 Over time, if you notice small scratches or just want to refresh your plexiglass surface, this spray by Brillianize is your best friend.

 And by the way, New York MOMA, Smithsonian, National Park Service, and Disneyland are using it too.

 Professional Art Restoration

-For major art repairs or for expensive paintings, I'd recommend to reach out to professional art conservation and restoration services.
-They can clean your paintings, revarnish or touch them up.
+For major art repairs or for expensive paintings, I'd recommend reaching out to professional art conservation and restoration services.
+They can clean your paintings, revarnish them, or touch them up.
 For old or damaged canvases, they can line, patch or re-stretch them.

 A list of reference materials used for this guide: